soarlab/KULFI/README.md

 - Alternatively, you could use pre-compiled binary - faults.so, located at KULFI/bin.

 ## 4. Steps to Execute
-#### 4.1 Automated Execution using Python Script (Recommended)
-If steps mentioned in this section does not work for you then follow the manual steps mentioned in section 4.2

-#### 4.2 Manual Execution using built-in command line option
-If you face any issue while following steps in section 4.1, you could try below steps manually.
-In case, section 4.1 worked for you, then you could skip this section.

 ##### Step 1: Compile "Corrupt.c" at KULFI/src/other
     Before running the fault pass, first compile the Corrupt.c using below command: